top of page

 Farnborough’s new flightpaths – departures & arrivals

 Farnborough aircraft now fly using GPS navigation on the centreline of the flightpath so they fly over the same people time and time again.
 They are also flying lower than before (by about 500ft).
 They are supposed to climb quickly to reduce the number of people experiencing noise – but this isn’t happening.
+For much of the time, 50% of flights do not follow the designated flightpaths and climb/descent profiles.

 Farnborough Airport Flightpath Map